mreza0100/mamzi.net.github.io/pages/index.md

 I consider Douglas Adams very clever with his ideas, and I think he was a genius in his own way.
 He touches on fundamental sensitive topics in a way that it's not personal, but it's funny and interesting.

-So the Earth was made by people in hyperspace to find the answer! as a computer with living beings in it.
+So the Earth was made by people in hyperspace to find the answer as it grow from the most basic form of life to the most complex form of life, in a deterministic way, because only then it's possible to form life!?

+### Does it bell a ring for you?

+- **Is our world deterministic?**
+- **Is our world working like a computer?**
+- **Is there randomness in our world?**
+- **Does that mean you are part of the computer, so everything we do is kinda programmed?**

 But how can you logically prove that Earth is not a computer?
-Is there randomness in our world?
-Is there free will if the Earth is a computer?
+How can you model the universe and life and start proving how things work?

 #### The story doesn't make sense